AndrewWillacy/Healthcare-and-Appointment-Utilisation-Analysis/README.md

 - **Twitter data limitations:** Small, unrepresentative dataset with no reliable sentiment scoring; treated as indicative only
 - **Bank holiday distortion:** Monday appointment counts are inflated or deflated depending on bank holiday occurrence, affecting weekly trend analysis
 - **No financial modelling:** Cost implications are estimated from published £30 per missed appointment figure; actual cost calculations would require additional data

----

-## Limitations

-Several limitations impacted the reliability and scope of the analysis:

-* Significant unmapped or inconsistent operational data
-* Static capacity assumptions distorted utilisation calculations
-* Covid disruption created unusual utilisation patterns
-* Limited demographic and socio-economic patient data
-* Limited social media sample quality and coverage
-* The project focused primarily on exploratory rather than predictive analysis
+- **Analysis Focus:** The project focused primarily on exploratory rather than predictive analysis - It looked at  what has already happened rather than what is likely to happen in the future

 Despite these limitations, the analysis identified clear operational trends and important process improvement opportunities.
 ---

 ## Future Steps